0xsequence-demos/transactions-manager/README.md

-# Server Side Transactions Boilerplate
+# Sequence Transactions Manager
-A simple nodejs backend that relays transactions via the Sequence Transactions API from a restricted origin frontend.
-Server can be generalized for any type of transaction beyond just collectible minting (e.g. distributing ERC20 tokens to wallets).
+Leveraging our transaction API in an express backend to mint NFTs, you can leverage this Dockerfile in order to deploy your backend.

 ## Prerequisites
 - Docker Installed